jlubcke/tri.struct/README.rst

 tri.struct
 ==========

 tri.struct supplies classes that can be used like dictionaries and as objects with attribute access at the same time.
-There are three classes:
+There are two versions:

 - Struct: mutable struct
 - FrozenStruct: immutable struct
-- NamedStruct: mutable struct with restrictions on which fields can be present

 Some niceties include: